LTUC/amman-dotnet-401d2/curriculum/class-06/lab/README.md

 Next, create a new console application that will instantiate each of your concrete animals, and prove that they are inheriting traits/features from their various parent classes.

-Your lab should showcase all 4 of the Object Oriented Principles (OOPs).
+Your lab should showcase all 4 of the Object-Oriented Principles (OOPs).

 1. Implement each of the classes you showcased in your UML within Visual Studio.
 	- There should be at least 3 layers of inheritance with at least 5 different types of animals.